Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 We're going to look at whistleblowers in general.

-I was speaking with uh Ellen Dershowitz recently, and he talked about the shoe is on the other foot test.
+I was speaking with Ellen Dershowitz recently, and he talked about the shoe is on the other foot test.

 So we definitely want to talk about that today.

-This confidential human source corruption network, this term that you coined, and finally the border, since given where we are, right?
+This confidential human source corruption network, this term that you coined, and finally, the border, since given where we are, right?

-But and a bit about Fentanel.
+And a bit about fentanyl.

 We're thrilled to be here.

-We're gonna pick two of those.
+We're going to pick two of those.

-Yeah, to be here to see it.
+Get to be here to see it.

 Yeah.

-But so why don't we start there?
+So why don't we start there?

-What what is the deal here?
+What is the deal here?

 Yeah, so a quick primer on Nord Stream 2, right?